Science fiction for public administrators

 Another mark against Foundation is that it ends on a low note.
 Of the novel’s five sections, which take place decades apart, the last part, The Merchant Princes, is by far the least interesting.
 The stakes feel a lot lower here than in the earlier sections, and the book’s only interesting characters—Seldon and Hardin—are long gone.
 This closing story presents a diplomatic conundrum that was so confusing I found it difficult to care about the result.

 The concept of psychohistory is Foundation’s most original and intriguing contribution to the science fiction genre.
 The narrative possibilities of that concept, however, don’t seem to have been fully exploited by Asimov in this book.
 Perhaps one has to read the remaining three Foundation novels to get the full scope of Asimov’s glorious creation, but this first installment doesn’t make me want to read six more books in this world.

-If you liked this review, please follow the link below to Amazon and leave me a “helpful” vote.
+If you liked this review, please follow the link below to Amazon.com and give me a “helpful” vote.
 Thank you.